Kong/docs.konghq.com/app/_hub/kong-inc/jwt/index.md

 some headers to the request before proxying it to the Upstream service so that you can identify the Consumer in your code:

-* `X-Consumer-ID`, the ID of the Consumer on Kong
+* `X-Consumer-ID`, the ID of the Consumer on Kong.
-* `X-Consumer-Custom-ID`, the `custom_id` of the Consumer (if set)
+* `X-Consumer-Custom-ID`, the `custom_id` of the Consumer (if set).
-* `X-Consumer-Username`, the `username` of the Consumer (if set)
+* `X-Consumer-Username`, the `username` of the Consumer (if set).
-* `X-Credential-Identifier`, the identifier of the credential (if set)
+* `X-Credential-Identifier`, the identifier of the credential (if set).
-* `X-Anonymous-Consumer`, will be set to `true` when authentication failed, and the 'anonymous' consumer was set instead.
+* `X-Anonymous-Consumer`, set to `true` when authentication failed, and the `anonymous` consumer was set instead.

 You can use this information on your side to implement additional logic.
 You can use the `X-Consumer-ID` value to query the Kong Admin API and retrieve more information about the Consumer.

 ### Paginate through the JWTs